swpowell/raintype_python/README.md

 The installation will create a build directory and copy the code to somewhere beneath your ~/.local directory.

 There is a test file and script in subdirectory "example" that you can use to ensure the installation went smoothly.
-Just go to that subdirectory and run "python -W test.py".
+Just go to that subdirectory and run

+>> python -W ignore test.py

 If it runs without errors, then it works!
+Running runraintype.py by going to the uw_raintype folder and entering

+>> python -W ignore runraintype.py

-Running runraintype.py (python -W runraintype.py) inside the uw_raintype folder will do the same thing, and in addition, it will create an NetCDF output file of rain-type classifications for the example file.
+will do the same thing, and in addition, it will create an NetCDF output file of rain-type classifications for the example file.

 Basic users (particularly those who just want to write out NetCDF output with the raintype classifications for a bunch of radar reflectivity data) will probably wish to simply run or copy the code directly from within the uw_raintype subdirectory where the code is downloaded.
 Inside the directory uw_raintype, there are five .py files.
 Other than the ALGORITHM USER-INPUT PARAMETER section in runraintype.py, do not alter these files unless you know what you are doing.